Interest Talks

 Shackleton's Antarctic Journeys

-The March 2022 discovery of Shackleton's vessel "Endurance," 3000 metres below the surface of the Weddell Sea has re-kindled interest in this remarkable explorer.
-Although his life at home and as an explorer was not entirely successful, he was able to demonstrate remarkable powers of leadership while enduring situations of extreme adversity.
+The March 2022 discovery of Shackleton's vessel "Endurance," 3000 metres below the surface of the Weddell Sea re-kindled interest in this remarkable explorer.
+Although his life at home and as an explorer was not entirely successful, he was able to demonstrate remarkable powers of leadership, enabling his team to survive highly adverse circumstances.
 Note: this talk is 90 minutes long and can be delivered in two parts if required (recommended).

 Inside Alcatraz